seansegal/parity-in-the-senate/README.md

 - Finding a better method to get text data from bills.

 ## Setup

+### The Website

 To run the website locally, go to the `docs` directory (`cd docs`) and run:

 `python -m http.server 3000`

 This will setup a local server for the website.
 You should now be able to visit http://localhost:3000 in your web browser and see our visualization running locally.

+### Web Scraper/APIs
+To generate a complete dataset for a state using the open states API as a datasource, run `./generate-complete-dataset` from your terminal.
+You will need to install a few R packages and the pyopenstates package for python.

 ## Contributing
 Contributions are welcome from anyone!
 Please read our setup guide above to get started and open pull requests with any new additional features or bug fixes.